xchapter7x/haikube/README.md

 $ make dep
 ```

+## Missing Functionality
+- Does not yet create a service to front the created deployment in k8s
+- Does not yet allow for configuration of deployment/service in k8s
+- Does not yet allow for deployment of private container images
+- ...
+Lots missing, this project is only a few days old :)

 ## Similar tools in the space
 - [Helm](https://helm.sh) : The Kubernetes Package Manager
   - helm is a great tool, but it plays in a different space than haikube.